 While this is just one hurdle, many such challenges may arise in a manufacturing enterprise.
 To manage this, it is critical to monitor & optimize variance between Production Load and Capacity or Resource Count Available vs. Required.
 This is where products like ValQ can deliver great value.

-With ValQ, you can easily create multiple what-if scenarios and compare them to identify a best-fit production planning process.
-You can also leverage mathematical, logical and financial functions similar to spreadsheet formulae – all without having to write code.
+With ValQ, Modern Visual Planning for Microsoft Power BI, you can easily create multiple what-if scenarios and compare them to identify a best-fit production planning process.
+You can also leverage mathematical, logical, and financial functions similar to spreadsheet formulae – all without having to write code.
 You can model your custom processes across MRP, Capacity Planning, Production Planning, Finance Planning, Sales Planning, P&L Management, and more.

 In the next blog, we will take a quick look into OEE (Overall Equipment Effectiveness) which is one of the most commonly used metrics for understanding Manufacturing Productivity and explore how it can be improved.